-It’s no secret that holidays can provide a significant boost to business.
+It’s no secret that holidays can provide a significant boost to business and social media platforms.
 Halloween in October is widely celebrated amongst internet users, as well as Valentine’s Day in February.
 Christmas in December is one of the biggest holidays of the year, particularly for sales and online shopping, and April Fools’ Day is celebrated on every corner of the internet.
 Father’s Day falls on the third Sunday of June, and that entire month is Pride Month.

 Whether one falls on a Monday, Sunday, or any day in between, holidays provide perfect opportunities to add content to your social media calendar.
 And if your brand is on social media and engaging in digital marketing — which, in 2021, it should be — there’s one particular holiday especially worth capitalizing on: Social Media Day.